Rollczi/LiteDevelopers-docs/docs/documentation/litecommands/configure-builder.md

-# Configure LiteCommands Builder
-#### Configure LiteCommands Builder to your needs!
+# Configure LiteCommands Builder to your needs!

-## Create LiteCommands Builder

-To create LiteCommands Builder you need to use `LiteCommandsBuilder` class.
+Create a new instance of LiteCommands using specific factory for your platform.

+> [!CAUTION]
+> Don't add any commands to `plugin.yml`!
+> If you have declared commands in the `plugin.yml` then LiteCommands will not able to register them.

+> [!INFO]
+> What is Fallback prefix?
+> Command has two parts for example: `minecraft:give`, first `minecraft` is fallback prefix.
+> Fallback prefix is always lowercase.

 ::: code-group
 ```java [Bukkit]